Drooping Miniature Rose

 Symptoms

-- wilted appearance despite the plant looking otherwise healthy
+- a wilted appearance despite the plant otherwise looking green and healthy

-- drooping that worsens through a warm day
+- drooping that visibly worsens as a warm, sunny day progresses

 Causes

-Given this plant's relatively high water demand, particularly when placed in the bright, warm spot it needs, dry soil quickly leads to drooping as the roots can no longer keep pace with the leaves' water loss through transpiration.
+Given this plant's relatively high water demand, particularly when it's placed in the bright, warm spot it genuinely needs to bloom, dry soil quickly leads to drooping as the roots can no longer keep pace with the leaves' ongoing water loss through transpiration, and the visible wilt often shows up faster here than on a lower-demand houseplant left similarly dry.

-A rose's fine, fibrous root system is quick to suffer in waterlogged soil, and because this plant is already prone to fungal issues like black spot in humid conditions, prolonged wet soil compounds root stress with disease risk at the same time, worsening the drooping beyond what overwatering alone would cause.
+A rose's fine, fibrous root system is quick to suffer in waterlogged soil, and because this plant is already prone to fungal issues like black spot in humid conditions, prolonged wet soil compounds root stress with disease risk at the same time, which can worsen the drooping well beyond what overwatering alone would cause on a less disease-prone species.

-Bred from outdoor garden roses, this plant carries a genetic expectation of open-air ventilation that a closed indoor room can't fully match, so a bright, still afternoon can leave it visibly limp by mid-day even though the soil is properly moist, firming back up as the room cools toward evening, the same daily sag-and-recover pattern its outdoor relatives show in a garden bed.
+Bred from outdoor garden roses, this plant carries a genetic expectation of open-air ventilation that a closed indoor room can't fully match, so a bright, still afternoon can leave it visibly limp by midday even when the soil is properly moist, then firm back up as the room cools toward evening — the same daily sag-and-recover pattern its outdoor relatives commonly show in a garden bed under full sun.

 How to Fix It